-Detection and avoiding any collision of CAM messages in a dense or semi-dense vehicular network.
+Use Cases Main Benefits Detection and avoiding any collision of CAM messages in a dense or semi-dense vehicular network.
+Avoiding long collisions and loss of safety information vital for a safe vehicular network.
 Prioritized system of Messaging in a vehicular network.

-Avoiding long collisions and loss of safety information vital for a safe vehicular network.

 Increased network throughput, and shorter waiting times.